St. Anthony Mary Claret

 A Bible, a change of clothes and a map is all that contained the bundle he used to carry in his countless missionary journeys.
 Poor and on foot, he walked across Catalonia and the Canary Islands; all folks recognized him by his poverty, his friendly style and his missionary passion.

 Back in Catalonia, the chapter vicar of the diocese of Vic, Luciano Casadevall, sends him to the parish of Viladrau.
-There, in absence of doctors and thanks to his knowledge of the curative power of plants in the Montseny Mountains rightly serves the sick and acquires fame as a healer.
-As his missionary concern was still alive, on August 15, 1840 he decides to carry out his first popular mission.
+There, in absence of doctors and thanks to his knowledge of the curative power of plants in the Montseny Mountains, rightly serves the sick and acquires fame as a healer.
+As his missionary concern was still alive, on August 15, 1840, he decides to carry out his first popular mission.
 As the parish is well assisted, he can go out to preach missions in nearby villages.
 His superior, aware of his apostolic vocation and the fruits of his preaching, frees him from a parish service and lets him engage in missions.
 From January 1841 he moves to Vic and is fully dedicated to go across different villages of the diocese.
 For the sake of communion with the hierarchy and the pastoral faculties involved, he asks Propaganda Fide for the title of “Apostolic Missionary” which he fills with spiritual and apostolic content.

 He walks across much of Catalonia between 1843 and 1848, preaching the Word of God, always on foot, not collecting money or gifts for his ministry.
 It moves him to imitate Jesus Christ and the apostles.
-Despite his political neutrality, he will soon suffer persecution and slander from those who accuse him of favouring the more conservative parties.
-In each location he preaches missions to the people and conducts retreats for priests and religious.
-He soon discovers that also other means of apostolate may help him ensure the effectiveness and continuity of the fruits of the missions: public prayer books, catechisms and prints aimed at priests, nuns, children, youth, married, parents, etc.; in 1848 he founds the Religious Library, a publishing house which in its first eighteen years launches 2,811,100 copies of books, 2,509,500 of small books and 4,249,200 leaflets.
+Despite his political neutrality, he will soon suffer persecution and slander from those who accuse him of favoring the more conservative parties.
+In each location, he preaches missions to the people and conducts retreats for priests and religious.
+He soon discovers that also other means of apostolate may help him ensure the effectiveness and continuity of the fruits of the missions: public prayer books, catechisms, and prints aimed at priests, nuns, children, youth, married, parents, etc.; in 1848 he founds the Religious Library, a publishing house which in its first eighteen years launches 2,811,100 copies of books, 2,509,500 of small books and 4,249,200 leaflets.